|Nutritional Guidelines (per serving)|

 Homemade vegan pudding can be simple and quick to make.
 It requires just a few ingredients and not much time on the stove.
-This recipe is also much healthier than full-fat pudding recipes—although the soy milk does add a small amount of fat—and it's cholesterol free as well.
+This recipe is also much healthier than full-fat pudding recipes—although the soy milk does add a small amount of fat—and it's cholesterol-free as well.
 More importantly, it is delicious and satisfying.

 While it makes a vanilla pudding, you can add flavor to the recipe if you like.
 Use ingredients like lemon zest and juice or fun fruits like blueberries and raspberries.
-They add to the pudding's color and texture as well.
+These add to the pudding's color and texture as well.